HiPerCoRe/KTT/OnboardingGuide.md

 The first step before we can utilize KTT is creation of tuner instance.
 Tuner is one of the major KTT classes and implements large portion of autotuning logic.
 Practically all of the KTT structures such as kernels, kernel arguments and tuning parameters are tied to a specific tuner instance.
 The simplest tuner constructor requires 3 parameters - index for platform, index for device and type of compute API that will be utilized (e.g., CUDA, OpenCL).
-The indices for platforms and devices are assigned by KTT - they can be retrieved through PlatformInfo and DeviceInfo structures.
+The indices for platforms and devices are assigned by KTT - they can be retrieved through `PlatformInfo` and `DeviceInfo` structures.
 These structures also contain some other useful information such as list of supported extensions, global memory size, number of available compute units and more.
 Note that the assigned indices remain the same when autotuning applications are launched multiple times on the same computer.
-They change only when the hardware configuration is changed (e.g., new GPU is added, old GPU is removed, device driver is reinstalled).
-Also note, that the indices may not be the same across multiple compute APIs (e.g., index for certain device may differ under OpenCL and CUDA).
+They change only when the hardware configuration is changed (e.g., new device is added, old device is removed, device driver is reinstalled).
+Also note, that the indices may not be the same across multiple compute APIs (e.g., index for the same device may be different under OpenCL and CUDA).

 ```cpp
 ktt::Tuner tuner(0, 0, ktt::ComputeApi::OpenCL);